Ornate hawk-eagle: Interspecies relations

 The ornate hawk-eagle overlaps in distribution with many raptors, including other powerful eagles.
 Furthermore, there appears to be considerable habitat selection overlap between these species, including both black-and-white hawk-eagle and black hawk-eagle, although the latter is somewhat more adaptable to openings and forest fragmentation.
 Furthermore, the larger species such as the crested and harpy eagle are largely concurrent in distribution and habitat with the ornate hawk-eagle.
-While interspecies relations of neotropical eagles are relatively poorly known, it is likely that there is some degree of natural partitioning to allow the raptors to co-exist.Brown, L. (1977).
-Eagles of the World.
-Universe Books.
+While interspecies relations of neotropical eagles are relatively poorly known, it is likely that there is some degree of natural partitioning to allow the raptors to co-exist.
 To the best knowledge of ornithologists and other researchers, the most likely form of partitioning comes in the form of the dietary preferences.
 While the three lowland hawk-eagles select broadly similar prey species across their prey spectrum, each focuses primarily on a different prey group.